-Pre-requisites: WRIT 313, Advanced Academic Writing; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines; MDST 120, Public Speaking This course explores the intersections between food and the urban environment, focusing on the ways food production, distribution, and consumption impact environmental concerns, public health, and policy.
+Pre-requisites: WRIT 313, Advanced Academic

+Writing; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines; MDST 120, Public Speaking This course explores the intersections between food and the urban environment, focusing on the ways food production, distribution, and consumption impact environmental concerns, public health, and policy.
 Through readings, guest speakers, site visits, hands-on projects, and volunteer work, students analyze how food is grown, harvested, packaged, shipped, and sold.
 The class is particularly concerned with current issues in food politics (labor, policy, immigration), food justice (underserved communities, food insecurity), trends in food movements (locavore, slow food, farmers' markets), and the impacts of industrial agribusiness on environmental concerns.

-URBS 17\, 27\, 37\, 47\ TOPICS IN URBAN STUDIES
+URBS 17, 27, 37, 47 TOPICS IN URBAN STUDIES

-UNITS: 1-3 Lecture Pre-requisites: Varies This is a specialized course that focuses on various issues of interest in urban studies.
+This is a specialized course that focuses on various issues of interest in urban studies.

-URBS 299\, 399\, 499\ INDEPENDENT STUDY
+URBS 299, 399, 499 INDEPENDENT STUDY

-Pre-requisites: Permission of the dean This is an individual investigation into a field of special interest chosen by the student with the approval of the dean.
+Pre-requisites: Permission of the dean

+This is an individual investigation into a field of special interest chosen by the student with the approval of the dean.
 Regular periodic meetings with the department chair or an assigned faculty member are required.
 Thirty hours required for each unit of credit.